-Upgrading is easy: just download and run from our website as normal.
+Download and run from our website as normal.
 Bitcoin XT uses the same data directories and configuration as Bitcoin Core, so if you were previously running that you won't need to download the block chain again.
-And you can switch back again at any time if you want, again, without redownloading the block chain.
+On first run you will need to reindex the blockchain by adding the -reindex switch.

 # Is there any risk involved in running XT?

 Bitcoin XT is fully compatible with the Bitcoin Cash (BCH) network.

 When running on the Bitcoin (BTC) network, segwit transactions cannot be fully validated.

 # Why did the Bitcoin XT fork happen?

 Bitcoin XT was created due to a series of fundamental disagreements between Bitcoin core developers.
 The disagreements revolve around questions like "Should the block chain grow to match user demand?", "What data should the Bitcoin protocol provide to clients?" and "How should technical decisions be made?".